connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 (  1)   255047 (100.0%,100.0%): 18446744073709551615
 ```

+Looking at the output, the first number in parentheses is just the line number of the output.
+The second number is the count for the given value.
+The last number in the input is what we printed.

-First, we can see that this function is called a lot.
-255,000 times during the course of execution.
-We can also see that the mask value is always the same.
+Based on this, we can see that the mask value is always the same.
 It looks like some large 64 bit integer.
 I don't have special 64 bit integers memorized, so lets open up a python repl to see what it looks like in binary.

 ```python
 >>> bin(18446744073709551615)